Continuous Glucose Monitors: Does Better Accuracy Mean Better Glycemic Control?

 In Dexcom’s published report, “Accuracy and Safety of Dexcom G7 Continuous Glucose Monitoring in Adults with Diabetes,” 318 diabetic subjects wore three G7 sensors simultaneously over the course of ten days.
 For three of these days, subjects underwent clinically induced hyperglycemia and hypoglycemia under controlled conditions, where blood samples were taken and measured using a reference blood glucose sensor, the YSI 2300 Stat Plus glucose analyzer.
 The analysis showed that the “mean absolute relative difference” (MARD) between the two was ~8.8% for the G7, versus ~10% for the G6.
 The lower the percentage, the smaller the difference to the reference analyzer.
 Hence, greater accuracy.

 For this reason alone (though not necessarily so), making any claims about MARD should not be taken at face value.
-Moreover, MARD isn’t just one reading—MARD values vary considerably under different conditions, such as glucose levels and rates of change, as shown in this figure from their report.

 The mean and median per-sensor MARDs were 8.8% and 7.8%, respectively, 442 (71.4%) had MARD values <10%, and 12 (1.9%) had MARD values >20%.

-To what degree this variability in MARD plays into real-world conditions, we can look at this metaanalysis of multiple studies on overall glucose levels for T1Ds who wear CGMs.
+To what degree this variability in MARD plays into real-world conditions, we can look at this meta-analysis of multiple studies on overall glucose levels for T1Ds who wear CGMs.
 It shows that only 30% of T1Ds have glucose ranges between 70-180 mg/dL 70% of the time, which is where the G7 is most accurate.
 By contrast, 80% of T1Ds spend more than 70% of their time above 180 md/dL, where the G7’s accuracy exceeds 30% error.
 (For context, 44.5% have an A1c between 7–9%, 32.5% exceed 9%, and only 23% of T1Ds had an A1c <7%.)

 Despite the fact that the G7 is the most accurate at glucose levels between 70-180, T1Ds spend far more time far above 180.
 Hence, T1Ds are experiencing accuracy error rates of >30% most of the time.
 This means that decisions that either humans or algorithms are going to make in whether to dose insulin or carbs are dealing with highly imperfect information (especially compared to the G6, which was more reliable.